yanxx297/fast-pokeemu/README.md

 ## Build Fast PokeEMU
 The Fast PokeEMU consists of several components, each of which has its own building process.
-For simplicity, we include the binaries for all components.
+For simplicity, we include the binaries for all those components.
-You may still want to check [KVM setup](#Build_KVM) since it requires a specific version of Linux Kernel to run the kernel module we compiled.
+You may still want to check [KVM setup](#KVM) since it requires a specific version of Linux Kernel to run the kernel module we compiled.

 #### FuzzBALL
-This is a simplified version of [FuzzBALL installation document](https://github.umn.edu/yanxx297/fast-pokeemu/blob/master/tools/fuzzball/INSTALL).
+Bellow is a summary of [FuzzBALL installation document](tools/fuzzball/INSTALL).
 More details can be found in the original document, including a full list of required packages.
-Most dependencies required of FuzzBALL are available as packages, but you have to compile VEX and STP.
+Most dependencies required by FuzzBALL are available as packages, but you have to compile VEX and STP.

-For STP, download the certain version from SVN and apply the corresponding patch.
+For STP, download version r1673 from SVN repository and apply the corresponding patch.
-When compilation finished, copy the stp binary and libstp.a to tools/fuzzball/stp
+When compilation finished, copy the stp binary and libstp.a to tools/fuzzball/stp.
+(Alternatively, you can use the latest version from STP git repository.)

 ```bash
 svn co -r1673 https://svn.code.sf.net/p/stp-fast-prover/code/trunk/stp stp-r1673+vine